jyotivish08/Portfolio/README.md

 # Portfolio
-this is simple basic portfolio, anyone can take an example f nhghjkrom this and can make portfoliooonbjk.
+this is simple basic portfolio, anyone can take an example f nhghjkbhjnkrom this and can make portfoliooonbjk.